 Ingredients in Eggnog Poke Cake

-White cake mix – You will need a box of white cake mix, but you could also use yellow if you prefer.
+White cake mix: You will need one 15.25-ounce box of white cake mix.

-Water – Most cake mixes require a cup of water for the bulk of the liquid needed to make the cake.
-You can replace some or all of this with milk for a richer flavor.
+Water: Use 1 cup of water for the bulk of the liquid needed to make the cake.

-Eggnog – You will need 2 cups of eggnog.
-Go ahead and use whatever variety you like the best!
+Eggnog: You will need 2 cups of eggnog, whatever variety you like the best will work.

 How to make Eggnog Poke Cake